FBI investigating projects related to fired state official Kosta Diamantis

 “I wanted this independent investigation conducted because the people of Connecticut deserve transparency and accountability from their government,” Lamont said.
 “I am very disturbed by the findings in Mr. Twardy’s report.
 I am referring the matter to the Office of State Ethics and the Criminal Justice Commission because under our laws, they are the appropriate bodies to determine what further action should be taken.
 It is critical that all public officials understand and comply with state ethics laws.”

-Justice Andrew McDonald of the Supreme Court, who is chair of the commission that hires and fires prosecutors, said the lengthy report was under review.
+Justice Andrew McDonald of the Supreme Court, who is chair of the Criminal Justice Commission empowered to hire and fire prosecutors, said the lengthy report was under review.

+“Once we have reviewed it, we intend to work with the attorney general’s office to determine whether any rules, policies or statutes have been violated and what next steps, if any, the commission will take,” McDonald said.

+Twardy’s report only details findings of fact, but “our legal analysis and recommendations have been provided separately in an oral briefing to the Office of the Governor as privileged attorney-client communications that are exempt from disclosure under the Connecticut Freedom of Information Act,” the report states.

 Kosta Diamantis simultaneously was deputy secretary of the Office of Policy and Management, an unclassified political position, and the director of the Office of School Construction Grants and Review, a classified job with civil service protections.